hyperledger/fabric/docs/wrappers/peer_lifecycle_chaincode_postscript.md

 myccv1:cc7bb5f50a53c207f68d37e9423c32f968083282e5ffac00d41ffc5768dc1873
 ```

+  * You can also use the `--output` flag to have the CLI format the output as JSON.

+    ```
+    peer lifecycle chaincode calculatepackageid mycc.tar.gz --output json
+    ```

+    If successful, the command will return the chaincode package ID as JSON.

+    ```
+    {
+      "package_id": "myccv1:cc7bb5f50a53c207f68d37e9423c32f968083282e5ffac00d41ffc5768dc1873"
+    }
+    ```

 ### peer lifecycle chaincode approveformyorg example

 Once the chaincode package has been installed on your peers, you can approve